TomDoesTech/REST-API-Tutorial-Updated/README.md

    5. Delete product

 ## Data flow
 ![](./diagrams/data-flow.png)

 ## Access & refresh token flow
 ![](./diagrams/refresh-token-flow.png)

+# Deployment

+## What will we use
+* Docker (image)
+* docker-compose (container)
+* Caddy - Web server
+* DigitalOcean

+Note: You will need Docker installed locally if you want to test your Docker configutation

 ## Let's keep in touch
 - [Subscribe on YouTube](https://www.youtube.com/TomDoesTech)